The best recipe for the store-bought soft frosted sugar cookies. Make them miniature or full size.

 - Food coloring , optional

 For the cookies:

 In a medium bowl, combine the flour, baking powder and salt.
 In the bowl of an electric mixer, beat together the butter and sugar on medium-high speed until light and fluffy, about 2-3 minutes.
 Add eggs, one at a time, beating well after each addition.
 Stir in the vanilla.
 With the mixer on low speed, gradually add the dry ingredients just until incorporated and evenly mixed.
 Cover and chill the dough for 1 hour.

 When ready to bake the cookies, preheat the oven to 350 degrees F. Line baking sheets with parchment paper or a silicone liner.
 Scoop a tablespoon of dough (about 3/4-ounce) and roll into a ball then place on the prepared baking sheet.
 Repeat with remaining dough, spacing cookies 2 inches apart.
-Bake for 8 minutes, rotating cookie sheets halfway through baking.
+Using your fingers, slightly press the top of each cookie.
+Bake for 8-10 minutes, rotating cookie sheets halfway through baking.
 It is important not to over bake.
 The edges should not even be brown.
 Let cool for at least 10 minutes on the baking sheet, then remove to a wire rack to cool completely.